3 Common Podcast Mistakes (and How to Avoid Them)

 I was no longer concerned with impressing the guest.
-I was more interested and involved in creating a show that my listener would find informative and packed with value.
+I was more interested and involved in creating a show that my listeners would find informative and packed with value.

-If your podcast plans involve an interview-based show, go into the interview with a positive mindset and a quiet confidence your guest will share.
-But don’t get too wrapped up in it.
-Deliver the best interview you can.
-And what you’ll find is that your guests will share not because you asked, but because it was a lively and stimulating conversation that added value to them.
+If your podcast plans involve an interview-based show, go into the interview with a positive mindset and quiet confidence—but don’t get too wrapped up in it.
+Just deliver the best interview you can.
+What you’ll find is that your guests will share not because you asked, but because it was a lively and stimulating conversation that added value to them.

 Consider it a gift when guests share your content—because it is.